freedomlayer/freedomlayer_gut/content/offset/offset_account_book/index.md

 In the above diagram, **blue** arrow represent messages sent using the core Offset protocol. **green** arrows represent messages sent using the **payments protocol**.
 Note that the plain lock sent from the buyer to the seller is sent along a relay, and not along a route of friends.
 This is done to provide a sense of atomicity to the payment.

-In our account book, we would like to mark the following
+The

+The events of selling (Invoice) or buying (Payment) are events that we would like to have in our account book.

+# Account book plan

+There are a few factors that effect an Offset node's balance along time:

+- Invoices (Incoming payments)
+- Payments (Outgoing payments)
+- fees
+- Friend events

+We already mentioned the first two (Invoices and Payments) in the previous section.

+TODO